JeanBaptisteServais/Jojo-detector-/README.md

 <h4>
 Hey my name's JB, I tested to make programs based on image processing.
-Because I think it's really cool and funny ! <br><br>
+Because I think it's really cool and funny ! and to improve my skill in deep learning for my project synergo <br><br>
 The goal of this project is to learn to detect object without external help (from a human) objects from a picture.

 For that, we learned to detecte plate.
 And hope it detect others objects.

 I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>)